 SPA-361 Laboratory in Leadership Development I

-Weekly class meetings and small group work on social action project.
-Taken fall and spring semesters of first year for 1 credit hour each term.
+Weekly class meetings and small group work on a “leadership in public affairs” social action research project.
+Taken fall and spring semesters of the first year for 1 credit hour each term.

 SPA-362 Laboratory in Leadership Development II

-Weekly class meetings and individual social action project.
+Weekly class meetings and individual “leadership in public affairs” social action research project.
 Taken fall and spring semesters of second year for 1 credit hour each term.

 Weekly seminars to study organizational behavior in conjunction with an internship.
 Taken fall or spring semester after first four semesters for between 3 and 6 credit hours.

-Juniors take advantage of the unique opportunities Washington, D.C. affords by pursuing an internship in one of the many public and private organizations located in the nation’s capital, such as the White House, the National Republic Party, political consulting firms, lobbying firms, non-profit advocacy organizations, think-tanks, or news outlets such as CNN, NBC, or NPR.
-They earn between three and six academic credits in a special internship class, using their internships to explore organizational behavior and theory.
+Juniors take advantage of the unique opportunities Washington, D.C. affords by pursuing an internship in one of the many public and private organizations located in the nation’s capital, such as the White House, the National Republican or Democratic Parties, political consulting firms, lobbying firms, non-profit advocacy organizations, think-tanks, or national media news outlets.
+Students earn between three and six academic credits in a special internship class, using their internships to explore organizational behavior and theory.